borkshop/kni/MANUAL.md

 The first non-space character after a curly brace may be a symbol.
 These symbols include `%`, `~`, `$`, `@`, `#`, `$`, `?`, `!`, `>`, `<`, `<=`,
 `>=`, `==`, and `!=`.
-Furthermore, Inkblot reserves any character that is not a letter or number for special use in that position.
+Furthermore, Kni reserves any character that is not a letter or number for special use in that position.

 Any number of spaces or newlines between are equivalent to a single space in